Terms of Service

 15.1.3 You must submit your complaint regarding the refund where the case will be investigated by a finance administrator.
 A response will then be issued within 3 working days.

-15.1.4 If the response is not satisfactory you must request a first stage dispute, this will then be passed to a senior member of finance to review.
+15.1.4 If the response is not satisfactory you must request a second stage dispute, this will then be passed to a senior member of finance to review.
 A response will be issued with in 5 working days.

 15.1.6 You will be required to supply a full factual encounter and detailed reason for dispute.